High Needs Baby – 20 Characteristics To Look Out For

 From screaming out of nowhere to not napping at all, here are 12 tell-tale signs of a high-needs baby that you must watch out for.

-If you put your baby on the floor or bed and go to another room for a few minutes, your baby cries like anything until you come back to the room and take him in your arms, then he is a high-needs baby.
+High-needs child are never silent; they want attention, and they get it by crying or making noise.
+For example, if you put your baby on the floor or in the bed and go to another room for a few minutes, your baby cries loudly until you come back to the room and take him in your arms.
 Sometimes, he may keep crying even after you have taken him in your arms.
 His cries increase by the hour, day-after-day.
-Sometimes you just wish you had earmuffs, but hey – they’re not going to help you for long.
+Sometimes, you just wish you had earmuffs, but hey, they’re not going to help you for long.

-Stillness is not his forte.
+Stillness is not a high-needs baby’s forte.
 You have to cradle him in your arms or constantly take him out for walks on strollers.
-Such babies, if you stop for a single minute, they get cranky.
+Such babies, if you stop for a single minute, get cranky.
 The best advice we can give is to buy a baby tricycle or a swing or any sort of product that gets them to move.

-High-Maintenance baby may choose one parent almost always and it’s usually the mom.
+A high-maintenance baby may choose one parent almost always, and it’s usually the mom.
 Sometimes, he may ask for his dad, but the chances are rare.
-This means moms will have a tough time since they’ll be expected to hold the baby and keep munchkins near them all the time.
+This means moms will have a tough time since they’ll be expected to hold their babies and keep them near all the time.
 Get a baby carrier to free up your hands since this phase won’t be stopping anytime soon.
 You can trust us on that.

 5. Sleep Times Are Chaotic

 High-maintenance babies always want to be breastfed.
-They don’t take no for an answer and they shove away the milk formula when you hand it to them.
+They don’t take no for an answer, and they shove away the milk formula when you hand it to them.
 The breastfeeding tendency has more to do with comfort rather than hunger.
-Constantly breastfeeding makes them feel as if they’re closer to the parent, and warm and safe.
-It’s a basic human contact or an instinctive desire to feel protected.
+Constant breastfeeding makes them feel as if they’re closer to the parent and warm and safe.
+It’s a basic human or an instinctive desire to feel protected.
 But for moms, your days are going to get more tiring on the other hand.

-We just mentioned a few pointers ago that these babies hate stimulation, which is true, but only when it comes from the outside or is directed towards them.
+We just mentioned in the article above that high-needs babies hate stimulation, which is true, but only when it comes from the outside or is directed towards them.
 But when it comes to themselves, they want it.
 Some days your baby may want a quiet day with low ambient lighting in the house.
 Other days, he may want to move around, crawl room to room, or destroy those fancy baby toys you got for him.

 Your baby may also never stay alone.
 Even if you have to use the bathroom, he might come along.
 Whether you go to your fitness centre, to a friend’s house, or just grocery shopping, your little munchkin may make your life miserable unless you take him with you.